I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassdebugassert.md

 <p>None</p>

 ## -remarks
 <p>When running a checked version of the class driver, asserts are recognized, and result in a debug message and breakpoint.
 When running a free version of the class driver, asserts are ignored.
-For more information, see <a href="NULL">Stream Class Debugging</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/544b922b-58e4-4cbb-a76c-d8e13ae17e55">Stream Class Debugging</a>.</p>

 ## -requirements
 <table>